-This block uses the Radix-2 decompositions with decimation in frequency (DIF) method for computing the inverse DFT.
+The IFFT block uses the Radix-2 decomposition with decimation in frequency (DIF) method for computing the inverse DFT.
 An N-point IFFT using Radix-2 decomposition has log2 (N) stages, with each stage containing N/2 Radix-2 butterflies.
-The N element output vector with zero bit growth is represented by using real and imaginary two's-complement component numbers.
-Input data is presented in natural order, and the output data can be in either natural or bit/digit reversed order.
-The complex nature of data input and output is intrinsic to the IFFT algorithm, not the implementation.
+The output vector of N elements is represented by dual (real and imaginary) twos-complement numbers.
+Input data is always presented in natural order, whereas, the output data can be either in bit-reversed order or in natural order.